arcus/education_modules/bash_103_combining_commands/bash_103_combining_commands.md

 - `wc -l` returns the number of lines followed by the file's name.
 - `wc -w` returns the number of words followed by the file's name.
 - `wc -c` returns the number of bytes followed by the file's name.
+- `wc -m` returns the number of characters followed by the file's name.

 <div class = "learnmore">
+**Words**

 The `wc` command distinguishes words as strings of characters on the same line separated by at least one space, so it counts `wolf,mammal` as a single word and `blue and yellow macaw,bird` as four words.

+**Bytes and characters**

+For all of the files in this lesson, the number of bytes is the same as the number of characters.
+However when a file contains more than simple plain text, the number of bytes and number of characters can differ by quite a bit!
 </div>

 You can also pass multiple files to the `wc` command.
 It will print out the word count for each, and then helpfully total each column for you at the bottom: